 Mrs Blackwell spends much of her spare time curbing the enthusiasm of her husband, whose creative juices have a tendency to flood the Plains of Practicality with unconstrained abandon.
 She is a self-professed collector, curator, potterer and home girl and, given the opportunity, could craft a functioning spaceship out of wool, some bubble wrap and a few Velcro dots.

-Michelle is the newest member of the Blackwell and Sons team, and brings with her an impressive CV of retail clout.
+Michelle brings an impressive CV of retail clout to her role at Blackwell and Sons.
 At the innocent age of eight, Michelle entered the world of commerce by creating a charity support mechanism in the garage of her family homestead, under the disarming guise of a Brownie branded business.

 Now, she welcomes and educates store guests at for Blackwell and Sons.